Marketing on Amazon

 From Amazon's perspective, the seller is always responsible – regardless of what happened after the shipment was dispatched.
 This means that:

-If the package does not arrive, the seller is obliged to find a satisfactory solution.
+• If the package does not arrive, the seller is obligated to find a satisfactory solution.

-When a customer reports a missing delivery, a quick response is crucial.
-Delays in resolving the issue can result in negative feedback, an A-to-Z claim, or even account restrictions.
+When a customer reports a missing delivery, quick response matters.
+Delay in resolving the issue can result in negative feedback, an A-to-Z claim, or even account restrictions.

 1. Immediate response to the report

 The sooner you respond to the customer, the greater the chance of a positive resolution.
-Failure to respond within 24 hours can affect your service rating and increase the risk of escalating the problem.
+Failing to reply within 24 hours may affect your service rating and increase the risk of issue escalation.

-First, check the tracking number of the shipment and contact the carrier.
-If the package is stuck in the system or has been sent to the wrong address, attempt to retrieve it.
+First and foremost, check the tracking number of the shipment and contact the carrier.
+If the package is stuck in the system or has ended up at the wrong address, attempt to retrieve it.

 3. Solutions recommended by Amazon

-In the case of a non-delivery, the customer expects immediate compensation.
+In the case of undelivered shipments, customers expect immediate compensation.
 Amazon suggests two preferred solutions:

 How to avoid delivery issues in the future?

-Not everything can be predicted, but appropriate actions can significantly reduce the risk of shipment non-delivery.
+Not everything can be predicted, but the right actions can significantly reduce the risk of undelivered shipments.

 1. Choosing reliable carriers

-Not all courier companies offer the same quality of service.
-If shipments frequently go missing, it is worth considering working with a trusted supplier – even at the cost of higher shipping fees.
+Not all courier companies provide the same quality of service.
+If packages often go missing, it might be worth considering working with a reliable provider – even at the cost of higher shipping fees.

 2. Monitoring delivery metrics

 Amazon evaluates sellers, among other things, based on delivery quality.
-Metrics to track include:
+Metrics worth tracking include:

-Order Defect Rate (ODR) – if it exceeds 1%, Amazon may restrict sales.
+• Order Defect Rate – if it exceeds 1%, Amazon may restrict sales.

-For higher-value orders, it is advisable to use insured carriers – this provides additional security in case of a lost package.
+For higher-value orders, it is advisable to use the services of insured carriers – this provides additional security in case of lost packages.

 4. Fulfillment by Amazon (FBA)

-The best solution for sellers who want to minimise delivery problems may be to use the Fulfillment by Amazon (FBA) service.
-In this model, Amazon takes responsibility for shipping, handling returns, and any lost packages.
+The best solution for sellers looking to minimize delivery issues may be to use the Fulfillment by Amazon (FBA) service.
+In this model, Amazon takes responsibility for shipping, handling returns, and any potentially lost packages.

 Summary

-A seller on Amazon should not ignore problems with undelivered packages.
-Even if it was the carrier's fault, you bear the consequences.
+A seller on Amazon should not ignore issues with undelivered packages.
+Even if the carrier is to blame, you bear the consequences.

 Do not leave anything to chance – Amazon customers expect flawless and prompt service.
-Take care of efficient logistics and your sales will grow.
+Ensure efficient logistics and your sales will grow.